tzxiang/Py3Yael/README.md

 # Py3YAEL

-This is a modified Yael implementation for Python 3.x based on the original implementation.
+This is a modified Yael implementation for Python 3.x based on the original version.
 Just for academic exchange only.

 ## Description